sourceduty/sourceduty/README.md

 Alex Aldridge is a multifaceted talent as a self-taught designer, fan artist, and software developer.
 Sourceduty is a creative digital company that was established by Alex in late 2022.
 Sourceduty shares open-source codes, concept ideas and inspiration on GitHub.
 Sourceduty is a creative digital company with digital assets, files and utilizes the employment of creatives in operations.
 Sourceduty also shares files using [OneDrive.](https://1drv.ms/u/s!AumZxqj6wFkfhxSi1JbL7tJmhDCR?e=Rp0Jnr)

+#### Sourceduty Assets

+Sourceduty employs an open privacy sales structures to monetize digital assets.
+Sourceduty actively participates in data marketplaces, connecting with buyers like companies and researchers.
+By engaging in direct sales, Sourceduty can profit from assets while maintaining privacy control.
+Sourceduty encourages others to join in selling Sourceduty assets, fostering a community-driven approach.
+This openness promotes collaboration while ensuring that privacy remains a central concern.
+In embracing these practices, Sourceduty aims to unlock the full potential of digital assets while respecting the privacy rights of individuals involved.

 #
 [![Sourceduty's GitHub Activity Graph](https://github-readme-activity-graph.vercel.app/graph?username=sourceduty&theme=react-dark)](https://github.com/ashutosh00710/github-readme-activity-graph)
 #